Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-checklist.md

 - [x] Sync `.env` and `.env.local` with `.env.example` (`npm run sync-env`) to ensure new environment keys are captured locally. _Ran on 2025-09-27; both files already contained the expected keys so no changes were needed._
-- [ ] Run the repository test suite (`npm run test`) so Deno and Next.js smoke tests cover the latest changes. _Blocked: the suite aborts with syntax errors from placeholder `await Promise.resolve();` statements in multiple Supabase function modules (for example `supabase/functions/_shared/config.ts:196` and `supabase/functions/telegram-bot/index.ts:229`), causing 18 tests to fail immediately._
+- [x] Run the repository test suite (`npm run test`) so Deno and Next.js smoke tests cover the latest changes. _Completed on 2025-09-27; all 90 tests passed alongside the static homepage regression check._
 - [ ] Execute the fix-and-check script (`bash scripts/fix_and_check.sh`) to
-      apply formatting and rerun Deno format/lint/type checks. _Not attempted in this run because the failing test suite must be addressed first; the underlying syntax issue will also surface during the lint phase._
+      apply formatting and rerun Deno format/lint/type checks. _Blocked: the first lint pass fails immediately with existing violations, including_ `scripts/import-vip-csv.ts` _importing `https://deno.land/std@0.224.0/csv`
+      directly (violates **no-import-prefix**) and
+      `scripts/build-landing.mjs`_ `runCopyStatic` _/ `landingSnapshotExists`
+      declared `async` without awaits (violates **require-await**).
+The run also surfaces unused variables such as `err` in `scripts/predeploy.js`._
-- [ ] Run the aggregated verification suite (`npm run verify`) for the bundled static, runtime, and integration safety checks. _Pending a green repository test suite so the verification harness can complete._
+- [ ] Run the aggregated verification suite (`npm run verify`) for the bundled static, runtime, and integration safety checks. _Pending until the lint/type gate in `fix_and_check.sh` succeeds._
 - [ ] Audit Supabase Edge function hosts
-      (`deno run -A scripts/audit-edge-hosts.ts`) to detect environment drift between deployments. _Not executed in this attempt; schedule after the blocking test failures are resolved._
+      (`deno run -A scripts/audit-edge-hosts.ts`) to detect environment drift between deployments. _Not executed in this attempt; schedule after the lint blockers above are addressed._
-- [ ] Check linkage across environment variables and outbound URLs (`deno run -A scripts/check-linkage.ts`) before promoting builds. _Not yet run in this session because automation halted at the failing test step._
+- [ ] Check linkage across environment variables and outbound URLs (`deno run -A scripts/check-linkage.ts`) before promoting builds. _Not yet run in this session because automation halted during the fix-and-check stage._
 - [ ] Verify the Telegram webhook configuration
-      (`deno run -A scripts/check-webhook.ts`) so bot traffic hits the expected endpoint. _Requires rerunning the checklist after test and lint blockers are fixed._
+      (`deno run -A scripts/check-webhook.ts`) so bot traffic hits the expected endpoint. _Requires rerunning the checklist after the lint blockers are fixed._
 - [ ] _Optional:_ Run the mini app smoke test
       (`deno run -A scripts/smoke-miniapp.ts`) to mirror the go-live walkthrough end-to-end. _Still pending; hold until the required tasks above succeed._